tksh164/change-windows-language-regional-settings/README.md

-# Windows language & culture related settings change script
+# Change the Windows language & regional settings

 This script includes: